Finding Biclique Partitions of Co-Chordal Graphs: Partitioning Biclique

-We will introduce a new definition: partitioned biclique, which can naturally partition the edges of a graph into two edge disjointed induced subgraphs.
-We first start with a definition of partitioned biclique.
+We will introduce a new definition: partitioning biclique, which can naturally partition the edges of a graph into two edge disjoint subgraphs.
+We first start with a definition of partitioning biclique.